-- Connect the power supply with the Hirose connector.
+- Connect the power supply with the Hirose connector. - Optionally, connect the interface cables for PoE or PoCXP.

 DISCONNECTING THE CAMERA

 For making sure the camera is not connected to power

 - Disconnect Hirose plug from camera - Disconnect power plug from power AC wall outlet to disable the DC power supply.